circleci/circleci-docs/jekyll/_cci2/artifacts.md

 <artifacts.txt xargs -P4 -I % wget %?circle-token=$CIRCLE_TOKEN
 ```

-Note 1: Replace all the variables above that start with a *:* (colon) with real values for your project (don't include the colon).

-Note 2: `:vcs-type` will be `github` or `bitbucket`.

-Note 3: In the example, the `xargs` command runs four processes to download files in parallel.
-Adjust this value to your needs.

-Explanation: The line beginning with `curl` fetches all the artifacts details for a {% comment %} TODO: Job {% endcomment %}build and pipes it through the `grep` command to extract just the URLs.
+The `curl` command fetches all artifact details for a {% comment %} TODO: Job {% endcomment %} build
+and pipes it to `grep` to extract the URLs.
 The results are saved to the `artifacts.txt` file.
-Then, `xargs` reads the file and downloads each artifact to the current directory.
+Finally, `xargs` reads the file
+and downloads each artifact to the current directory.

+In this example, `xargs` runs four processes
+to download files in parallel via `wget`.
+Adjust the value given to `-P` to fit your needs.